Polynomial Identity Testing via Evaluation of Rational Functions: Generating Set

+which equals the product of the Vandermonde matrices $\Adet{K^*}$ and $\Adet{L^*}$, and confirms the expression for $\gamma_{K^*,L^*}$ as $\XInv(K^*,L^*)=0$.
+For general $K$ and $L$, we obtain a determinant with the same shape as \eqref{eq.det.ordered} after rearranging the rows such that the ones involving $a_i$ for $i \in K$ appear first and in order, and the ones involving $a_i$ for $i \in L$ appear last and in order.
+By skew-symmetry, the rearrangement induces an additional factor of $\sgn(\pi) = (-1)^{\Inv(\pi)}$, where $\pi$ denotes the underlying permutation of $[k+l+2]$ and $\Inv(\pi)$ denotes the number of inversions of $\pi$, which equals $\XInv(K,L)$. \end{proof}

-\Cref{claim.vangen-vanishes} shows that the polynomials $\VanGenkl[i_1,\dots,i_{k+l+2}]$ belong to the vanishing ideal of $\RFEkl$.
-To prove that they collectively generate the vanishing ideal, we use a two-phase approach: \begin{enumerate} \item We show that every polynomial is equal, modulo the ideal $\langle \VanGenkl \rangle$ generated by the instantiations of \(\VanGenkl\), to a polynomial with a particular combinatorial structure (\cref{lem.vangen-coredform}). \item We then show that every nonzero polynomial with that structure is hit by $\RFEkl$ (\cref{lem.rfe-hits-cored}). \end{enumerate} Together, these show that every polynomial in the vanishing ideal of $\RFEkl$ is equal, modulo $\langle \VanGenkl \rangle$, to the zero polynomial.
-We conclude that the ideals coincide, i.e., the vanishing ideal is generated by instantiations of \(\VanGenkl\).
+\expref{Lemma}{lemma.vangen-vanishes} shows that the polynomials $\VanGenkl[i_1,\dots,i_{k+l+2}]$ belong to the vanishing ideal of $\RFEkl$.
+In fact, various subsets of them \emph{generate} the vanishing ideal.
+To prove that a certain subset does so, we establish the following two steps: \begin{enumerate} \item Modulo the ideal $I$ generated by the subset, every polynomial $p$ is equal to a polynomial $r$ with a particular combinatorial structure (\expref{Lemma}{lem.vangen-coredform}). \item Every nonzero polynomial $r$ with that structure is hit by $\RFEkl$ (\expref{Lemma}{lem.rfe-hits-cored}). \end{enumerate} Together, these show that every polynomial in the vanishing ideal of $\RFEkl$ is equal to the zero polynomial modulo the ideal $I$.
+We conclude that the ideals coincide, \ie, the vanishing ideal of $\RFEkl$ is generated by the subset of instantiations of \(\VanGenkl\) that define $I$.